shishircsehstu/MVVM_Swift/README.md

 ## View
 - All the user interface component are lie in View.
 - View only perform the user interaction and update based on action from users.

+## ViewModel
+- The responsibility of ViewModel to interact both View and Model.
+It knows the business logic.